MONICA LEIBACHER, BS.Ed, LMT, CST, CMLDT, CIMT, Aromatherapist

 Training And Background

 Graduate of Central Florida School of Massage Therapy, Monica entered into the massage therapy field after a successful 10 year teaching career.
-She seeks to incorporate her education background with massage to offer therapy, suitable for all ages.
 Offering special family pricing, Monica encourages parents to bring children in for treatment.
 They need it too!
 Monica is motivated to maintain high credentials and committed to provide the best in massage therapy and its various modalities for Central Florida.

 Monica is a Licensed Massage Therapist in the state of Florida and a Certified Craniosacral Therapist.
-She is also a Certified Infant Massage Teacher and offers Parent Education classes which train caregivers in massage techniques most beneficial for infants and how to incorporate them during daily routines.
+She holds certification in Craniosacral Therapy, Manual Lymphatic Drainage, and as an Infant Massage Teacher offering Parent Training in massage techniques most beneficial for infants.
 Monica is member of the International Alliance of Health Practitioners and the Florida State Massage Therapy Association as well as a past member of their Sports Massage Team.
-She offers adult and pediatric therapeutic massage, craniosacral therapy, Young Living aromatherapy, 4-hand massage, water therapy, kinesiotaping, ionic detox foot baths, and ear candling to her clients.
+She offers adult and pediatric therapeutic massage, craniosacral therapy, manual lymphatic drainage, Young Living aromatherapy, water therapy, kinesiotaping, ionic detox foot baths, and ear candling to her clients.
 She incorporates Myofascial Release, Trigger Point Therapy, Swedish Massage, visceral manipulation, and essential oil into massages based on client need.